 Which Lenses Should I Buy?

-If you are going to purchase any lens it should be an 18-200mm camera.
+If you are going to purchase any lens it should be an 15-105mm.
 Especially as a travel photographer, this is basically the only one you need.
+It is great for landscapes and can capture images up close.

 Buying A Camera On A Budget